-May affect / not likely to adversely affect: Effects on special-status species are discountable (i.e., extremely unlikely to occur and not able to be meaningfully measured, detected, or evaluated) or are completely beneficial.
+May affect / not likely to adversely affect: Effects on special-status species are discountable (i.e., extremely unlikely to occur), beneficial, or insignificant.
+Insignificant effects relate to the size of the impact and include those effects that are undetectable, not measurable, or cannot be evaluated.